Dan Phillips is a designer and engineer with 30 years’ experience in the development of innovative environments, products and services.

-Dan studied at Imperial College and the University of Cambridge and tutors on the Service Design programme at the Royal College of Art and Imperial College.
-He is a Fellow of the Royal Society of Arts and has been a member of a number of institutional advisory groups on cities, sustainability and the built environment.
+Dan studied at Imperial College and the University of Cambridge and is a senior research fellow and studio leader at the Intelligent Mobility Design Centre (IMDC) at the Royal College of Art and a design strategist at Design Science Ltd. He is a Fellow of the Royal Society of Arts and has been a member of a number of institutional advisory groups on cities, sustainability and the built environment.

-Before coming to the RCA, Dan was Global Director for Sustainability at Buro Happold, ran his own design and innovation practice, the SEA, and worked at Eight Associates, Battle McCarthy, Arup and Ford on large scale projects in the UK, Europe, USA, Asia and Africa.
+Prior to the RCA, Dan was Global Director for Sustainability at Buro Happold, ran his own design and innovation practice, the SEA, and worked at Eight Associates, Battle McCarthy, Arup and Ford on large scale projects in the UK, Europe, USA, Asia and Africa.

 At the SEA, major projects and clients included brand and service innovation for Orange and France Telecom, behaviour change services for young diabetics with NHS Scotland, a novel mixed mode education platform for schools and museums with the Department for Culture Media and Sports, strategic environmental consultancy for Southwark Council, Whitby Bird and the Building Research Establishment, a range of shoes for Camper, as well as design and innovation services for a number of start ups in the UK and USA.

-Academic and media researchers have cited Dan’s work on new forms of blended learning, behaviour change in health care and sustainable building design in a wide range of publications including The Economist, The World Health Organisation, the International Journal of Mobile and Blended Learning, The Architectural Expression of Environmental Control, The Dynamics of Delight: Architecture and Aesthetics, and Architecture in a Climate of Change.
+Academic and media researchers have cited Dan’s work on new forms of blended learning, behaviour change in health care and sustainable building design in a range of publications including The Economist, The World Health Organisation, the International Journal of Mobile and Blended Learning, The Architectural Expression of Environmental Control, The Dynamics of Delight: Architecture and Aesthetics, and Architecture in a Climate of Change.

 Dan’s area of interest is the need to align community and organisational innovation with a commitment to equitable and sustainable development, both for short-term health and wellbeing and for long-term social and environmental balance.
 Underpinning this is scepticism about the ability of people to engage with the needs of distant communities or with global or long-term value, let alone with their personal or community needs and motivations.